trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_spaceshuttle.md

 * Organization number (if there are multiple organizations)

-G. Push the application to the platform using the Cloud Foundry (CF) command:
+G. Push the application to the platform using the TAP CLI command:

-    `cf push`
+    `tap push`

 >You can see this login and push command sequence in the TAP Console **App Development** tab.

-CF uses the `manifest.yml` file to upload the application to TAP.
+The TAP CLI uses the `manifest.yml` file to upload the application to TAP.
 If you used the recommended names earlier, or edited the `manifest.yml` file in the previous step, the application will be started, but *no* data is being sent to it yet.

 >If you removed the services section from `manifest.yml`, the application will *not* be started yet.
-First, bind the required service instances (`cf bind-service`) to the application and then restage (`cf restage`) it.
+First, bind the required service instances (`tap bind-service`) to the application and then restage (`tap restage`) it.

 >If the default application name (`space-shuttle`) is already uploaded to any organization on the TAP platform, you will get an error message stating that the host name is taken.
 In this case, open the `manifest.yml` file and rename the application.
-Then attempt the `cf push` again.
+Then attempt the `tap push` again.

 ## Step 8: Sending data to Kafka